phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 **3.2.3 SD1002 Rule : RFSTDTC Less than or Equal to RFENDTC** (Rule 1.3)

-Finally, the AnimalSubjectShape is completed by adding the sub-subshape for the SD1002 rule, where RFSTDTC must be less than or equal to RFENDTC.
+Finally, the AnimalSubjectShape is completed by adding the SD1002 PropertyShape, where RFSTDTC must be less than or equal to RFENDTC.

 <pre>
 <font class="codeCom"># SD1002 Constraint</font>